mkcomer/microsoft-challenge/README.md

 * &endTime=

 # Technology Choices - Trade-offs/notes
-Hibernate: great tool for ORM & RDS DB; however, not great with batch operations.
+Hibernate: great tool for ORM & RDS DB; however, it is not great with batch operations.
 This is why I decided to populate the DB using python (specifically sqlalchemy) and tested the code via a python script.
 Additionally, Hibernate supports schema validation between DAOs and Postgres DB (great for this use case - where our DB was created via python and our DAO methods utilize hibernate to make queries).

 Postgres: Widely used (widely used in production as well) and a RDS database I am familiar with.

-Docker: Great for entire development ecosystem provided in a singular application.
+Docker: Great for entire development ecosystem in a singular application.
 Docker also supports the ability to integrate code, runtime, system tools, and libraries for our taxi api.

-Docker-Compose: Docker-Compose file simplifies deployment and ability to deploy locally.
-Great use for a single machine (in this use case) where we don't need to distribute containers across many different machines; however, it is not great for production (likely use a container management/orchestration platform to support load-balancing, availability, scaling, db, etc).
-We can still use the docker image of the taxi api moving forward, if we were to put this into production.
+Docker-Compose: The Docker-Compose file simplifies deployment and ability to deploy locally.
+It is great use for a single machine (in this use case) where we don't need to distribute containers across many different machines; however, it is not great for production (I would likely use a container management/orchestration platform to support load-balancing, availability, scaling, db, etc if put into production).
+We can still use the taxi api docker image regardless, if we were to put this into production or deploy it to a container management platform.

 Jersey: Makes the development of RESTFul services easier and a framework I am familiar with for building out APIs.